JJ/hoborg/text/text.md

 *revise*

 So this is what you hobos do, right?
 Sit around the fire in this rail yard...
 Jungle?
 How come you call this a jungle?
-It's a railway switchyard!
+It's a railroad switchyard!
 OK, jungle.
-And you tell stories, right?
+And you tell tall tales, right?
 And you want to hear mine?
 OK, Duke, I owe you.
 So here it goes.
+What do you mean, Gummy?
+It's the plain truth.
+I tell you exactly like it happened.
+Yes, sir, I'm sure, what are you, a fuckin' people's judge?

-This story starts in Mobile, a rough and tumble border town of the United All Races People's Republic of Florida.
+Alright, then.
+The story of how I became in the posession of Manuel the Man-Made Man starts in Mobile, a rough and tumble border town of the United All Races People's Republic of Florida.
 That's a pretty long name for a place that starts at Pascagoula and and goes no further than Brunswick, if only our people  have their way.
 Which they will, I have no doubt as a loyal citizen of the Republic.
 Every dawning day brings new brothers to our new republic, brothers of all races, creeds and dispositions.

-It was early winter and it was still sunny and mild.
-The air was clear, and I could see ships docking and leaving, ships from all sister nations of the world, Spain, Cuba, Colombia, but also not-so-friendly places who decided the buck needn't stop here and had resumed trade as soon as they could, the United Kingdom, the Austrohungarian Empire, those bohunks...
+It was early winter, but it was still sunny and mild.
+I was walking in docks, as I was wont to do, the air was clear and I could see ships docking and leaving,
+ships from all our sister nations of the world, Spain, Cuba, Colombia, Puerto Rico, but also from not-so-friendly places who decided the buck needn't stop here and had resumed trade as the smoke from the Freedom War settled down and become the smoke of the Planazo, the United Kingdom, the Austrohungarian Empire, those bohunks...
 I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
 I was looking for a hire, for somebody who needed a quick mind and a strong pair